 House Checks are available to citizens who notify the police department that they are going out of town for a specific period of time.
-Patrol officers are then notified of specific homes that are on the house check list so they can check on them.
-This is a free service and can be set up in advance by contacting the Police Department at 757-259-5140, Monday - Friday, 8 a.m. - 5 p.m.
-You may also submit your request by email by completing and following the instructions on the below form.
+Patrol officers will increase patrols around these homes.
+This is a free service and must be set up in advance by contacting the Police Department at 757-259-5140, Monday - Friday, 8 a.m. - 5 p.m.
+You may also submit your request by email by using the House Check Request Form (PDF).

 The police department cannot guarantee that your home will not be the target of a crime while under our house check program.
 Other safeguards should also be put into place to help ensure that you home is more secure while you are away.
 Some examples are listed below:

-- Make sure that all of your doors and windows are locked.
-Use deadbolts if available and don’t forget to lock your garage door.
+- Make sure that all of your doors and windows are locked; use deadbolts

-- Place lights on a timer during the evening hours.
-Vary the times if possible.
+- Place lights on a timer; vary the times if possible

 - Have mail and newspaper delivery stopped while you are gone